Military Use Of Shannon Airport

 In that time period, a large number of US troops also travelled to Kuwait (133,762), Jordan (2,212), the UAE (2,786) and Bahrain (2,186).
 All these destinations are part of the US-backed and Saudi-led coalition involved in the war in Yemen.
 The US also flew 1,798 troops to its military base in Djibouti, which is separated from Yemen by the Red Sea and is seen as a significant location on the route to the Suez Canal.

 In addition to the US troop carrier flights, aircraft operated directly by the US Air Force and Navy also land at Shannon.
 Quite extraordinarily, the Irish government claims that these aircraft are all completely unarmed, carrying no arms, ammunition or explosives and are part of military exercises or operations.
 This is desipte the fact that in September 2013 a Hercules C-130 with a 30mm cannon mounted on the side was photographed at Shannon.

 For a foreign military aircraft to land at an Irish airport or even to pass through Irish airspace, permission must be granted by the Minister for Foreign Affairs.
-In 2017 his department received 515 requests for landings by military aircraft at airports in Ireland.
-Of the 515 landing requests received, 1 was refused and 15 were cancelled.
-The vast majority of these (451) were for military aircraft landing at Shannon Airport.
-Of these 451 landings, 402 were US military aircraft.
+In 2019 permission was granted for 456 US military planes to land at Shannon.